jylhakos/InternetOfThings/Frameworks/Frontend/README.md

 > db.<COLLECTION>.drop()

 ```
+### FlatList

+The renderItem is required to render data into the list.

 ![alt text](https://github.com/jylhakos/InternetOfThings/blob/main/Frameworks/Frontend/ReactNative/albums.png?raw=true)

-Figure: An interface for rendering flat lists
+Figure: An interface for rendering data into the React Native component.

 ### References